Gum Disease Treatment – Cortlandt, NY

-The Centers for Disease Control in Atlanta, GA, estimate that more than half of adults over the age of 30 in America have some degree of gum disease.
-Are you one of those?
+The Centers for Disease Control in Atlanta, GA estimates that more than half of adults over the age of 30 in America have some degree of gum disease.
+Are you one of them?

 There’s really only one way to find out—maintain a schedule of regular dental checkups with Dr. Taxin.
-He and his staff are committed to the correct diagnosis and gum disease treatment in Cortlandt Manor.
+He and his staff are committed to assisting patients with gum disease diagnosis and treatment in Cortlandt.
 Using the latest tools and techniques, treatment is more comfortable than ever before so you can ensure both your oral health and your overall health.

 How Does Gum Disease Happen?